-Note that the credit score an auto lender uses may be a slightly different because it will be tailored for an auto loan.
+Note that the credit scores an auto lender uses may be slightly different because it will be tailored for an auto loan.
 Still, it’s a good start—if your general credit score is strong, you can also bet that the score the dealer uses is strong.

 We also recommend that you try to get pre-approved for a car loan from a bank or credit union before setting foot in the dealership.
 With a set interest rate in hand, if the dealer can offer you a better rate, perfect!
 If not, you’ll be prepared to pay what your bank approved you for.

 How to Get Pre-approved for a Car Loan

 You can apply for pre-approval for a car loan easily online, in person, or even over the phone.
 The lender will perform a hard credit check to see the state of your credit, and they will then gather all of your financial information such as your monthly income, and they will then have a better idea about whether or not they will provide you with the car loan.

 All of these factors will figure into the interest rate, monthly payment, loan amount, and even the length of the loan.
 There is also something called pre-qualification, but this process will not be as accurate as the pre-approval process because they are not able to take such a close look at your credit.